andresgmg/criptostable.com/README.md

 1. Clone this repository
 2. `cd coming-soon` to go into the project root
-3. `yarn` to install dependencies
+3. `npm install` to install dependencies

 ### Running locally

-1. `yarn start` to start the hot-reloading server
+1. `npm run dev` to start the hot-reloading server
 2. open `http://localhost:3000` on your browser

 ### Building

-1. `yarn build` to build the app
+1. `npm build` to build the app
 2. Copy the contents of the `build` folder and serve it with your own server

 ## Thanks